COSC1127-AI/pacman-contest-cluster/README.md

 This system runs complex contests for the [UC Berkley Pacman Conquer the Flag](http://ai.berkeley.edu/contest.html) game.

-Designed & developed for RMIT COSC1125/1127 AI course in 2017 by lecturer A/Prof. Sebastian Sardina (with programming support by Marco Tamassia), based on an original script from Dr. Nir Lipovetzky (Melbourne University).
+Designed & developed for RMIT COSC1125/1127 AI course in 2017 by lecturer Prof. Sebastian Sardina (with programming support by Marco Tamassia), based on an original script from Dr. Nir Lipovetzky (Melbourne University).
 Since then, the tool has been continuously improved and extended to fit RMIT COSC1125/1127 and UNIMELB COMP90054 AI course.

-The system runs on Python 3.x.
-Currently used on Python 3.6.
+The system runs on Python 3.9+.

-**CONTACT:** Prof. Sebastian Sardina (ssardina@gmail.com) and Dr. Nir Lipovetzky (nirlipo@gmail.com)
+**CONTACT:** Prof. Sebastian Sardina (ssardina@gmail.com)

+> [!IMPORTANT]
+> Refer to [SETUP.md](SETUP.md) on how to setup the framework (in the coordination machine and all worker hosts) and [INSTRUCTIONS.md](INSTRUCTIONS.md) on how to use the framework. 👌

 ## Overview